Admiral Joe Fowler Riverboat

-The Admiral Joe Fowler was a riverboat ride vehicle named after Park Construction Administrator Joe Fowler, a former US Navy rear admiral who was in charge of the construction of both Disneyland and Walt Disney World.
+The Admiral Joe Fowler was a Disney riverboat ride vehicle.
+The riverboat was named after Park Construction Administrator Joe Fowler, a former US Navy rear admiral who was in charge of the construction of both Disneyland and Walt Disney World.
+In 1980, it was completely destroyed after being dropped by a crane attempting to lift the riverboat into the dry dock area.